Tile resurfacing prevents mould, is easy to clean and dramatically improves appearance.

 Correctly repaired holes and chips are invisible after resurfacing.

-Copyright © 2007 Worldwide Refinishing Systems (Aust) Pty Ltd Tile Resurfacing
+Copyright © 2007 Worldwide Refinishing Systems (Aust) Pty Ltd Bathroom Resurfacing